cmusso86/cmusso86/README.md

 ### Bem-vindo!
 Bienvenido!
 Welcome!
 Bienvenue!

 I am a biologist and aspiring statistitian, currently on the verge of graduating.
 This page primarily showcases the academic assignments and projects I have undertaken during my studies, among some other trivialities.
 You'll come across various materials related to topics such as Temporal Series, Demography, and Computational Statistics.
+Almost all content (or exacly all af them) was developed in R within RStudio, (probably) because I am an incorrigible R-enthusiast and RStudio advocate.

 My current areas of interest lie in Neural Networks and Causal Inference, even though my knowledge in both areas is still very limited o.O.